1 Samuel 18 – Conflict Between Saul and David

 a.
 David went out wherever Saul sent him, and behaved wisely: David was fully submitted to Saul and sought to serve him wisely in every way.
 David knew the way to be blessed.
 It was to work hard to be a blessing to his boss.
 He would not undercut Saul’s position or authority in any way.

 i.
 Where did Saul send David?
 Saul set him over the men of war.
-This is a remarkable promotion – a man perhaps in his young twenties is now a “general” in the army of Israel.
+This was a remarkable promotion – a man perhaps in his young twenties was now a “general” in the army of Israel.

 b.
 He was accepted in the sight of all the people and also in the sight of Saul’s servants: David quickly became popular both among the people and among the leaders (Saul’s servants).
 This was not because David was a yes-man-people-pleaser-sycophant kind of man.
 David did not seek this popularity and did not depend on any of those carnal tools to gain it.
 David became popular because he was a man after God’s own heart and people could see the love, the wisdom, and the peace of God in him.